tanushka-r/CodingExercise/submission.md

 Could add popularity rating - e.g. stars, numbers or percentage that immediately visible.

 Could add roll-over (for mobile on-tap) overlay with more info about each book/movie.

+Some images are of different aspect-ratio, in real life project images would be pre-formatted and optimised.